oscar-foxtrot/University-stuff/Scientific calculator/README.md

-This is an implementation of scientific calculator, i.e. calculator supporting arbitrary precision numbers.
+This is an implementation of a scientific calculator,
+i.e. a calculator supporting arbitrary precision numbers.
 It supports functions as well.
-Be sure to have fun with it
+Be sure to have fun with it.